 Novovax Covid vaccine likely to get nod in India ahead of US

-Adar Poonawalla said he was hopeful that Covovax, the Novavax vaccine made by SII, will be launched around October this year for adults and for children by the first quarter of next year, depending on DCGI approvals, Reddit reports.

-Covid vaccine from US major Novavax may get a nod from the Indian drug regulator even before the vaccine is approved in the US.
+Covid vaccine from US major Novavax may get a nod from the Indian drug regulator even before the vaccine is approved in the US, Trend reports citingrediff.com.

 The company and its partner Serum Institute of India (SII) had, on August 5, applied for an emergency use authorisation with the Drugs Controller General of India (DCGI) and regulatory bodies in Indonesia and the Philippines.